invertase/react-native-firebase/tests/README.md

 Just remember to use `test-${platform}` if you made native code changes and rebuilt - after installing once you can go back to using the `reuse` variant.

-The `cover` variant of the npm scripts will additionally run tests with coverage.
+The `cover` variant of the yarn scripts will additionally run tests with coverage.
-Coverage is output to the root directory of the project: `react-native-firebase/coverage`, open `react-native-firebase/coverage/lcov-report/index.html` in your browser after running tests to view coverage output.
+Coverage is output to the root directory of the project: `react-native-firebase/coverage`, open `react-native-firebase/coverage/lcov-report/index.html` in your browser after running tests to view detailed coverage output.

 ---